crashoverride777/swifty-ads/README.md

 If an iAd Inter ad fails it will try an AdMob Inter ad, incase that adMob inter ad also fails it will however not try iAd again because you obviously dont want a full screen ad show at the wrong time.

-This Helper creates whats called a shared iAd Banner.
+This Helper creates whats called a shared Banner which is the recommended way by apple.
 The usual way is to put the iAd and adMob banner properties into the appDelegate but because this helper is a Singleton there is no need for this because there is only 1 instance of the class.
 To read more about shared banner ads read this documentation from Apple https://developer.apple.com/library/ios/technotes/tn2286/_index.html

 # Set-Up